AminValiei/valieilab/_pages/about.md

   - /about.html
 ---

-The study of the microbial world, once shrouded in mystery, has been undergoing a transformative revolution in recent years, propelled by advancements in the experimental and computational realms.
-Our lab actively participates in both of these emerging research landscapes We utilize micro- and nanotechnology for in-vitro recapitulation of the cellular environment and cutting-edge computational approaches to model the behaviors of microbial systems.
+The study of the microbial world, once shrouded in mystery, has been undergoing a transformative revolution in recent years, driven by advancements in the experimental and computational realms.
+Our lab actively participates in both of these emerging research landscapes We utilize micro- and nanotechnology for in-vitro recapitulation of the cellular environment and cutting-edge computational approaches to model microbial behaviors.

 A data-driven personal website